-Solution: Reducing your stress levels are key to helping you with that belly fat.
+Solution: Reducing your stress levels is key to helping you with that belly fat.
 Finding out what your stressors are is a start.

-Follow up with identifying ways to reduce those stressors such as self-care time, watch a funny movie, do some yoga or low-intensity exercise.
+Follow up with identifying ways to reduce those stressors such as self-care time, watching a funny movie, doing some yoga, or doing low-intensity exercise.

-Choose a workout that makes you happy, laugh with friends, find moments in your day that you can sit quietly and relax.
+Choose a workout that makes you happy, laugh with friends, and find moments in your day when you can sit quietly and relax.